National children’s hospital: Board tells politicians project is a ‘hostage’ in the €2.2bn controversy

 Phelim Devine, project director, said the rooms the design teams have been offered, the design teams have gone into those rooms and “inspected more than 500 of them”.

 “We are averaging about 13 to 15 defects per room, on average.
 These aren’t scuffs of paints.
 These are compliance issues.
-It is remarkable that we have these rooms offered as complete when in fact they are not complete,” he added.
+It is remarkable that we have these rooms offered as complete when in fact they are not complete,” he said.

 Fine Gael Senator Martin Conway asked Mr Gunning if a request for additional funding will be made to Government in light of “significant” claims made by Bam.